asciinema/asciinema-server/README.md

 ### 6. Run the background job processor

-The background job processor is needed for thumbnail generation.
+The background job processor is needed for asciicast pre-processing and thumbnail generation.

 ```bash
 $ bundle exec sidekiq